shauryashaurya/Cooler/README.md

 Not to study how regex works, there's better ways to learn regex.
 But to learn, how to do more than just use regex.

-Trying to build **the CooleRE 3** - should be an interesting refresher in elementary Theory of Computation, Automata, Compilers.
+Trying to build **the Cooler 3** - should be an interesting refresher in elementary Theory of Computation, Automata, Compilers.

 ## What's in it for you?